 As the developer of the “Gravity” golf teaching system, I am a great believer that the Laws of Motion are very specific in regard to the “ideal” way to swing a golf club and to optimize a higher smash factor.
 However, knowing that not everyone swings in what I consider to be an ideal, physics compliant manner, I racked my brain to think of a great tip that would be applicable to all golfers, regardless of their swing style.
 The following is one of the better ideas that I can offer.

 Many golfers swing smoothly in their practice swings, yet in the real swing, with the ball in the equation, they invariably flex the upper body in the downswing in an effort to “strike” it.
 You’d swear they were swinging at a bowling ball!
 Tightening the arms and wrists in the downswing may easily cause a reduction in club-speed, as well as a reduction in the amount of body mass that is moving at impact.
+This is the first thing that will lower the so called smash factor.
 Any of your pounds that are not turning at the instant you strike the ball, are not having an effect on it.
 Tightening the arms and wrists in the downswing also causes change in the swing-path, and off-center shots.

 For Higher Smash Factor – Visualize the Golf Ball As Being Weightless